fatho/logru/README.md

   steps taken, number of instantiated rules, peak memory usage).
 - Making things even faster by e.g. optimising the occurs check.
 - Auto-completion in the REPL.
-- Impure predicates (i.e. those having an implementation in Rust and can manipulate the solver state directly).
-- Cut and negation (which can probably be implemented given the previous point).
+- Cut and negation (which may be possible as a custom resolver).

 ## License